 Causes: Mayo Clinic.
 (N.d.)
 “Whiplash.” www.mayoclinic.org/diseases-conditions/whiplash/symptoms-causes/syc-20378921

-The information herein on "Whiplash and Chronic Whiplash Injuries Following An Automobile Accident" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Whiplash and Chronic Whiplash Injuries Following An Automobile Accident" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.